g2384/notes/docs/cs-notes.md

 **Expression tree**: If that argument to Setup were just a delegate, there would be no way for Moq to inspect it.

+### Event

+use the `+=` syntax to **attach** that delegate as the handler.

+**raise** an event = **invoke** all the handlers that have been attached to the event.

+Events are particularly important for UI elements.

+Standard Event Delegate Pattern:
+- This pattern requires the delegate’s method signature to have two parameters.
+The first parameter’s type is `object`, and the second’s type is either `EventArgs` or some type derived from `EventArgs`.

+`public delegate void EventHandler(object sender, EventArgs e);`

+if you want your API to support the **asynchronous** features in C#, you will need to implement the pattern which uses **delegates**, but not events, for completion callbacks.

+if you are writing a **UI element**, **events** will most likely be appropriate, because that’s the predominant idiom.

+Events, on the other hand, provide a clear way to **subscribe** and **unsubscribe**.

+If there will be multiple subscribers for a notification, an event could be the best choice.
+This is not absolutely necessary, because any delegate is capable of multicast behavior.

+## LINQ

+**Deferred Evaluation**

+Language Integrated Query (LINQ)

 ### Namespace match folder structure